Stanley, Southern Miss steam to opening day victory - The Vicksburg Post

 Lynch hit a two-run home run in the fourth inning.
 Christopher Sargent hit a sacrifice fly in the first inning and an RBI double in the seventh, and Dustin Dickerson had two hits.

-Kendall Foster homered to right field for Northwestern State’s only run.
+Kendall Foster homered to right field for Northwestern State’s only run in game one.
+He also went deep in game two to lead the Demons to a 7-1 victory.

+Marshall Skinner was 3-for-5 with two RBIs in game two, while Foster and Hilton Brown also drove in two runs apiece.
+Four Northwestern State pitchers combined for 12 strikeouts.

+For Southern Miss, reliever Ben Etheridge struck out 12 batters in four innings after starter Chandler Best was knocked out of the game in the third inning.
+Etheridge allowed one run on two hits, and did not walk anyone.

 TCU holds off Mississippi State in the ninth